 What is a Vole?

 Voles are rodents.
-A rodent is a mammal characterized by a single pair of continuously growing incisors in each of the upper and lower jaws.
-Voles are sometimes called meadow mice or field mice and are actually in the subfamily Arvicolinae, along with lemmings and muskrats.https://en.wikipedia.org/wiki/Volehttps://icwdm.org/handbook/rodents/voles.asp
+Rodents are mammals with a single pair of incisors in the upper and lower jaws that ar continuously growing.
+Voles are sometimes called meadow mice or field mice and are actually in the subfamily Arvicolinae, along with lemmings and muskrats.https://icwdm.org/handbook/rodents/voles

 Voles look like a cross between a mouse and a mole, as you can see in these pictures of voles, share from NorthernWoodlands.org, illustration by Adelaide Tyrol.https://northernwoodlands.org/outside_story/article/shrew-or-mole-mouse-or-vole#prettyPhoto